ACP3/cms/ACP3/Modules/ACP3/Articlessearch/README.md

-# ACP3/module-articles
+# ACP3/module-articles-search
-Repository of the articles module of the ACP3 CMS.
+Repository of the articles-search module of the ACP3 CMS.

 ## Attention
 Please do not make pull requests to this repository, as it is just a read only repository.